quaadgras/graphics.gd/src/content/docs/guide/Core Concepts/variants.md

 them have an equivalent convenience type in Go and a high-performance type (this type is allocation efficient and suitable for use in hot functions).

-All of the data types have a package underneath `graphics.gd/variant`.
-With the exception of `Object`, all these packages are implemented in pure Go to avoid any coupling or overhead when making calls to the engine.
+All of the data types have a package underneath [graphics.gd/variant](https://pkg.go.dev/graphics.gd/variant).
+With the exception of `Object` and `RefCounted`, all these packages are implemented in pure Go to avoid any coupling or overhead when making calls to the engine.
 You can import these packages in any Go project.

 ### Core Types